zzzprojects/docs/linqtosql-plus.net/pages/documentations/bulk-synchronize.md

 ## Purpose
 `Synchronizing` entities with the database is a very rare scenario, but it may happen when two databases need to be synchronized.

-`BulkSynchronize` give you the scalability and flexibility required when if you encounter this situation.
+`BulkSynchronize` gives you the scalability and flexibility required if you encounter this situation.

 ## Performance Comparisons